 I seem to be going through a phase at the moment.
 A phase that includes obsessing over Mexican inspired dishes.
 Do you ever get that?
 When you enjoy something so much that you could quite literally eat the same stuff for every meal?

 I get it a lot, whether it’s for specific types of cuisines or specific foods.
 Then, eventually, I get bored or remember something else I really really like and I stop eating the stuff for months until the obsession returns.

 Yeah, it’s all about Mexican food at the moment.
 But there’s another thing that’s kind of throwing a spanner in the works.
 There’s no way in hell I’m giving up my favourite foods but I am also trying to shed a bit of weight and, as you can imagine, things like enchiladas with a mountain of oozy melted cheese are quite hard to fit into a calorie-controlled meal plan.

-Today’s recipe is something that I’ve been thoroughly enjoying for my lunches recently: a healthier take on a classic burrito bowl that cuts down on the calories and ups those all important nutrients.
+Today’s recipe is something that I’ve been thoroughly enjoying for my lunches recently: a healthier take on a classic vegetarian burrito bowl that cuts down on the calories and ups those all important nutrients.

 It will keep you full for ages without the sleepiness that comes after a big meal and, as the name of the recipe itself says, it’ll leave you feeling good, knowing that you’ve just had a seriously tasty meal that’s also great for you.